JamieJQuinn/Lagrange/_posts/2021-01-20-analysing-ci-in-joss.md

 ```
 which strongly shows Github is the dominant platform for JOSS submissions and means I only have to write a scraper targetting one platform.

-I looked at the source for a Github repository's homepage and discovered a file in the repo appears in the webpage as a simple link with the title matching the filename in the repo, so I can search for, say, a travis config file `.travis.yml` using
+I looked at the source for a Github repository's homepage and discovered a file in the repo appears in the webpage as a simple link with the title matching the filename in the repo, so I can search for, say, a Travis config file `.travis.yml` using
 ``` python
 soup.find('a', title='.travis.yml')
 ```